 The gain of the SiPMs have a strong dependence on temperature and we therefore need to stabilize and monitor their temperature during operation.
 In addition, we expect the dark current in the SiPMs to increase significantly due to exposure to neutrons over the course of running for several years.
-From measurements done in the PHENIX experimental hall, we expect that the total neutron exposure in a year of running may reach $\sim 10^{11}~\rm n/cm^2$ and the dark currents to reach up to several hundred $\mu\rm A$ per device.
+From simulations of the expected neutron fluence and measurements done in the PHENIX experimental hall, we expect that the total neutron exposure in five years of running may reach $\sim 10^{11}~\rm n/cm^2$ and the dark currents to reach up to several hundred μ A per device.
 We therefore need to provide additional cooling to reduce the noise as it increases over time.
-A liquid cooling system is being designed that will cool both the preamps and the SiPMs themselves This system is integrated with the readout electronics and cabling scheme inside the sector and is designed to fit in the $\sim 7.5~\rm cm$ of radial space, as shown in Fig 3.11.
-A prototype version of this cooling system has been designed and implemented in the V2.1 EMCAL prototype described below and will be tested along with the detector in the test beam.
+A liquid cooling system is being designed that will cool both the preamps and the SiPMs themselves This system is integrated with the readout electronics and cabling scheme inside the sector and is designed to fit in the ~ 7.5 cm of radial space, as shown in Fig 3.12.
+A prototype version of this cooling system has been designed and implemented in the V2.1 EMCAL prototype described below and was tested along with the detector in the test beam in the spring of 2018.